firezone/wireguardex/README.md

 ### Note about privileges

-Since this library creates and modify network interfaces the user running this library must have the permissions to do so, by using `setcap` this can be done without sudo by modifying erlang's `beamsmp` cpabilities:
+This library creates and modifies network interfaces.
+If you'd like to run this library as a non-root user, we recommend adding the `CAP_NET_ADMIN` Linux capability to the Erlang VM executable:

 ```sh
 sudo setcap 'cap_net_admin+eip' <erlang_installation_path>/bin/beam.smp